alex-blazh/payever/doc/readme.md

 now we have installed:

 * `mariadb` with enabled `slow_query_log` , `mysq-exporter` for prometheus and pre created database
-* `grfana` with preconfigured dasboards ( Datasources has to be created manually.
+* `grafana` with preconfigured dasboards and alarms ( Datasources has to be created manually.
 Type: Prometheus, url: http://prometheus-server:80 )
 * `prometheus` with `node-exporter`,`kube-state-metrics` and `alertmanager`

-All services don't accesseble from internet to connect to them directly from local pc use next connamds
+All services don't accessible from internet to connect to them directly from local pc use next commands and access to corresponding port on 127.0.0.1

 ```sh
 kubectl port-forward service/grafana 3000  # Grafana web interface